 Drizzle with a lime based dressing for an extra pop in flavor.

-Perfect for lunch or dinner any day of the year!
+Vegan sweet potato recipes like this one is perfect for lunch or dinner any day of the year!

 So happy Cinco de Mayo and I hope you have had a great weekend enjoying some nice weather!